Secure payments: Why they impact your CX

 Most of your customers are unlikely to have heard of PCI DSS.
 But they've seen the headlines about data breaches, read the horror stories and become aware of how many customers are affected each time.
-They know these companies should have kept customer data safe and they can be fined and sued.
+They know these companies should have kept customer data safe to avoid facing fines or legal action.

 #2: They've experienced better

 Today's consumers don't judge you against how well you did last year.
 They benchmark your services and security against the best they've experienced elsewhere.
-So if someone lets them pay securely via Live Chat using Apple Pay which advanced companies can now offer then they see no reason why you can't do the same.
+So, if someone lets them pay securely via Live Chat or Apple Pay - which advanced companies can now offer - then they see no reason why you can't do the same.

 #3: They get what they want